 Open the Create Power Plan Window

-Create Your Own Basic Power Plan
+Create Your Own Basic Power Plans

 Set a name for the new power plan, in the Plan name field.

-Click on Next to edit the basic settings of the plan.
+Then, click or tap Next to edit the basic settings of the plan.

-Advanced Configuration of the New Power Plan
+How to Configure Advanced Settings for the New Power Plan

-Delete Your Own Power Plan
+How to Delete Your Own Power Plan

-Then, click on the "Change plan settings" link for the plan you want to delete.
-In the "Edit plan settings" window you have a link saying "Delete this plan".
-Click on it.
+After you select another power plan, click or tap the "Change plan settings" link for the plan you want to delete.
+In the "Edit plan settings" window click or tap the Delete this plan link.